Madatt/msid4/readme.md

 - Documentations of respective libraries.
 - Various deep learning/ai guides and tutorials.
 - Fashion-MNIST repository.
-- KNN code reused previous assignments.
+- KNN code reused from previous assignments.
 - Images from various places from internet and previous assignments documents.